|Ken Larsen's assessment of Durham-Orange Light Rail Transit Project (DOLRT)|

 Why hasn't DOLRT been scrubbed?

-The general public is too busy with their family and jobs to get involved.
-Many think that DOLRT goes to the airport [It doesn't.]
+The general public is too busy with their family and jobs to get involved, and/or they've been brainwashed by GoTriangle's propaganda machine.
+Many people think that DOLRT goes to the airport, but it doesn't!
 Most don't understand what an at-grade crossing is.
 They won't realize what a colossal mistake DOLRT is until it's turned on in 2029.

 For those members of the general public who have taken the time to understand all the aspects of DOLRT, complaining about it can be a very frustrating experience.
 You attend a public forum like a BOCC (Board of Orange County Commissioners) meeting and you can wait as long as 4 or 5 hours to have a maximum of 3 minutes to talk.
 Then, you get ignored when the final votes are made.
 You walk away ill-inclined to do that ever again.
 That's what the proponents of DOLRT want.
 They want the opponents to go away.